YoRyan/open-nec/Docs/for-players/amtrak-acs64.md

 ### New features

 - Press Ctrl+D to disable and enable ATC, and Ctrl+F to disable and enable ACSES.
 Both systems are turned on by default.

-### Errata

-- The signal speed limit display cannot display 100 mph, 125 mph, or 150 mph speeds, so the track speed limit display is used to communicate these speeds.